rudderlabs/rudderstack-docs/destinations/marketing/qualtrics/Qualtrics Website Feedback.md

 ## Track

-The `track` call lets you keep track on how many time a user performs certain actions.
-Any events being tracked can be passed as embedded data to the intercept target.
-After the track call you will find the Qualtrics servey being loaded.
+The `track` call lets you track how many times a user performs certain actions.
+RudderStack passes any tracked events as embedded data to the Qualtrics [**intercept**](https://www.qualtrics.com/support/website-app-feedback/getting-started-with-website-app-feedback/step-4-setting-up-your-intercept/) target.
+After the `track` call, the Qualtrics survey is loaded.

+{% hint style="info" %}
+At the destination end, i.e. Qualtrics, both `page` and `track` calls have the same functionality.
+{% endhint %}

+{% hint style="success" %}
+You can set the intercepts when a user creates the project or after they have created the project.
+{% endhint %}

 In this case, the value of event field of the `track` call will be used as the event name while sending it to Qualtrics.